fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 We'll be using a free-tier VM from Oracle Cloud Infrastructure (OCI) -- specifically, an E2 Micro instance which runs on a single-core AMD OCPU, has 1 GB of memory and a 0.48 Gbps connection, more than enough for streaming even 4K content through Plex.
 You can run *TWO* of these VMs **totally free**.

-> In addition to two AMD E2 Micro instances, the OCI free tier includes one Ampere A1 Flex instance with up to 4 Arm OCPUs, up to 24 GB of memory, and a connection of 1 Gbps per OCPU.
-(These are the total limits, you can also split it with two A1 Flex instances with 2 OCPUs and 12 GB of memory, or 4 OCPUs with 6 GB of memory each, etc.)
+> In addition to two *AMD E2 Micro* instances, the OCI free tier includes one *Ampere A1 Flex* instance with up to 4 Arm OCPUs, up to 24 GB of memory, and a connection of 1 Gbps per OCPU.
 >
+> These are the **total limits across all Ampere instances**, you can instead split these resources -- for example two instances with 2 OCPUs and 12 GB of memory, or 4 OCPUs with 6 GB of memory each, etc.

+> [warning] **Important!**
+>
-> It may be preferable to use the A1 Flex instance for this instead of the E2 Micro if you want faster connection for more concurrent remote streams, if sharing your library with more than 1 or 2 users.
-However, you will most likely encounter an "out of capacity" error when trying to provision an A1 Flex instance of any shape and configuration, but if you upgrade your free tier account to Pay As You Go, the errors will disappear.
+>  It may be preferable to use the free *Ampere A1 Flex* instance for this instead of an *AMD E2 Micro* if you want faster connection for more concurrent remote streams, if sharing your library with more than 1 or 2 users, and especially for stable multiple 4K streams.
+>
+> However, you will most likely encounter an **"out of capacity" error** when trying to provision an *Ampere A1 Flex*, but if you upgrade your free tier account to *Pay As You Go*, the errors will disappear.
 I have confirmed this myself by upgrading my account.
+>
-Just be sure to stay within the free limits noted above if you do this!
+> **Just be sure to stay within the free limits noted above if you do this!**

 First, go to <a href="https://www.oracle.com/cloud/free/" target="_blank" umami-data-event="expose-plex-tailscale-oci-free">Oracle Cloud's website</a> and click **Start for free** to create your account.
 You will need a credit card, but only for verification purposes!
 As long as you stick to *free tier* and don't upgrade, you won't be charged.

 Once your account is set up you'll receive an email with the **Cloud Account Name** (which is your "tenant") and **Username**.
 (The email you used to sign up.)
 You'll need the Cloud Account Name to <a href="https://www.oracle.com/cloud/sign-in.html" target="_blank" umami-data-event="expose-plex-tailscale-oci-signin">sign-in to OCI</a>, after which you'll be asked for the email address and password.

-> You'll be asked if you want to **Enable Secure Verification (MFA)** which I strongly suggest you do.
+> You'll be asked if you want to *Enable Secure Verification (MFA)* which I strongly suggest you do.
 You'll need a USB security key or to download and use the Oracle Authenticator app.
 It's annoying to have to use another Authenticator app, but it's worth the peace of mind.

 ## Create a compute instance